FridayTechnologies/PrototypeKit/README.md

 ```

 ### Image Classification

-_⚠️ You need to first add the 'Privacy - Camera Usage Description' to your Info.plist.
-Future versions of this framework should give you runtime warnings._

 1. **Required Step:** Drag in your Create ML / Core ML model into Xcode.
 2. Change `FruitClassifier` below to the name of your Model.